bingoohuang/ngg/goup/README.md

 32677ca3a5b19ee5590a75d423b3fc2d754bd76900d50c26e0525681985189f8  246.png
 ```

-As you can see, even if you terminate the client uploading, you can resume uploading from last breakpoint.
+As you can see, even if you terminate the client uploading, you can resume uploading from the last breakpoint.

 ```sh
 $ goup -u http://127.0.0.1:2110/246.png